 2. UC graduates are global citizens - behave ethically and sustainably in their professional and personal lives

 3. UC graduates are lifelong learners - adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas

 3. UC graduates are lifelong learners - reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development

-This unit will focus on problem solving skills for lawyers.
+This unit will focus on problem solving skills involving contracts for lawyers.
 This is an important skill that you will use throughout the rest of your degree and as a legal practitioner.

 Incompatible units11434 Contract Law G

 Equivalent units6594 Contract Law

 Goley, John,V., Peter Radan and Ilija Vickovich, Principles of Australian Contract Law, 5 ed, Lexis Nexis, 2020.

 Robertson, Andrew, and Jeannie Paterson, Contract: Cases and Materials, 6 ed, Thomson Reuters, 2020.

 Cheong, May Fong, Australian Contract Law: Principles and Cases, Thomson Reuters, 2020.